Amazon faces U.S. antitrust scrutiny on cloud business - Bloomberg

 The U.S. antitrust enforcers have been asking software companies about practices around Amazon's cloud unit Amazon Web Services, the report said.

-Big tech companies such as Facebook Inc FB.O, Alphabet Inc's GOOGL.O Google, Apple Inc AAPL.O and Amazon face a slew of antitrust probes by the federal government, state attorneys general and congress.

-FTC's Technology Enforcement Division was focusing its probes of multi-sided platforms on illegal conduct and mergers that previously won antitrust approval.

-FTC declined to comment, while Amazon did not immediately respond to Reuters' request for comment.
+FTC and Amazon did not immediately respond to Reuters' request for comment.

 In cloud computing, one of the fastest-growing areas in the technology industry, businesses rent out servers from Amazon instead of running their own data centers.